NYPD: Men robbed after being lured by dating web site

-NEW YORK (WABC) --Police say they have uncovered a pattern in the Bronx in which victims were lured via a social media dating web site, then robbed.
+NEW YORK (WABC) --Police are investigating a pattern in the Bronx in which victims were lured via a social media dating web site, then robbed.

 The incidents took place during December and January.
-Investigators say men communicated with a woman via the dating web site and agreed to meet her at a location on Park Avenue.
+In five cases, investigators say men communicated with a woman via the dating web site and agreed to meet her at a location on Park Avenue.

 They were then confronted by two or three men who robbed them of their property, including wallets, iPhones, cash, and in one case, an electric scooter.